A Brief Introduction to the Ancient and Honourable Game of Go.

 - It is traditional to warn the other player when you threaten to capture a stone.

-In figure 2, when Black plays the stone marked B, Black says "Atari".
+In figure 2, after Black has played the stone marked B, Black says "Atari".

 Everything that is true about a single stone also holds for a group of connected stones.